About Chipola

 Chipola’s Bachelor of Science in Business Administration (BSBA) began in May of 2011 with concentrations in Accounting, Management, Information Technology and Engineering Management.
 To enter the BSBA program, students must complete 60 hours of lower level course work including Florida’s required 36 hours of general education and program pre-requisites.

-Chipola has been nominated for the Aspen Prize for the last seven consecutive times.
+Chipola has been nominated for the Aspen Prize for the last eight consecutive times.
 Nomination is based on student outcomes.
 Only the top 120 out of 1,200 colleges are nominated.

 Documented Performance of Chipola and Its Students